7 Fantastic Small Business Saturday Ideas for 2020

 If your storefront neighbors another small business, partner with them to promote your businesses together.

-You’ll both help each other get more foot traffic and increase the chance of earning new customers.
+With this idea, you’ll help each other reach more shoppers and increase your chances of earning new customers.

 6. Make customer service your top priority

-Even if your store is packed on SBS, make sure to cater to every customer.
+Even if your team is overwhelmed on SBS, make sure to cater to every customer.

 One of the biggest benefits of running a small business is that you’re able to create personal ties with your customers, as opposed to huge corporations that likely don’t know their customers on a first-name basis.